scolladon/sfdx-git-delta/README.md

 ### Git LFS support

 The plugin is compatible with git LFS.
-It will be able to read content from LFS locally.
+It can read content from LFS locally.
 It is the user responsibility to ensure LFS content is present when the plugin is executed.
-/!\ The plugin **will not fetch** content from the LFS server /!\
+⚠️ The plugin **will not fetch** content from the LFS server ⚠️

 ### Use cases